github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 The basic syntax of QL will look familiar to anyone who has used SQL, but it is used somewhat differently.

 A query is defined by a **select** clause, which specifies what the result of the query should be.
 You can try out the examples and exercises in this topic directly in LGTM.
-Open the `query console <https://lgtm.com/query>`__.
+Open the `query console on LGTM.com <https://lgtm.com/query>`__.
 Before you can run a query, you need to select a language and project to query (for these logic examples, any language and project will do).

 Once you have selected a language, the query console is populated with the query: